 - Summative assessments are a final assessment of learning, for example at the end of a unit of work, or at the end of the school year.
 Teachers use rubrics to assess student learning, and they share those rubrics with the students at a grade-appropriate level so students know what is expected of them.

 Teachers give grades using the rubric so students can see exactly where they need to focus for improvement.

-While The International School limits its use of standardized testing, each 3rd, 4th, and 5th Grade student does take the ACT Aspire Test each Spring.
+While the International School of Portland limits its use of standardized testing, each 3rd, 4th, and 5th Grade student does take the ACT Aspire Test each Spring.
 The ACT is a commonly used college readiness exam.
 The ACT Aspire test is an elementary-based assessment model that is linked to scores of older students taking the ACT and determined “readiness” benchmarks.
 Over one million students across the country take the ACT Aspire.
-At TIS, the subjects tested are English, Math, and Reading.
+At ISP, the subjects tested are English, Math, and Reading.

-TIS does not use these ACT Aspire scores for purposes of assessing any individual student or teacher.
-However, these scores are somewhat valuable as a means by which to compare overall TIS student performance with other schools in the state and nation.
+ISP does not use these ACT Aspire scores for purposes of assessing any individual student or teacher.
+However, these scores are somewhat valuable as a means by which to compare overall ISP student performance with other schools in the state and nation.
 The Educational Leadership Team analyzes the data to see trends, areas in which we do well, and areas in need of improvement.

-- Overall, the percentages of TIS students that meet or exceed these standards is significantly higher than those taking the test nationwide.
+- Overall, the percentages of ISP students that meet or exceed these standards is significantly higher than those taking the test nationwide.

-- TIS students generally perform well on these tests, even though these tests are administered in English and TIS students are primarily immersed in Spanish, Chinese or Japanese.
+- ISP students generally perform well on these tests, even though these tests are administered in English and ISP students are primarily immersed in Spanish, Chinese or Japanese.

 Below are the school’s overall performance ratings alongside the performance of all students who took the ACT within each grade: